Let Your Property

 Shakespeare Festival

 Immerse yourself in the timeless works of William Shakespeare at the annual Shakespeare Festival.
 From June through to August enjoy open-air performances of some of his best plays in the outdoor theatre at Oxford Castle & Prison.
-This year’s plays include Macbeth and Much Ado About Nothing, the romantic classic of Romeo & Juliet, and A Midsummer Night’s Dream.
+This year’s plays include Twelfth Night and Much Ado About Nothing, and The Merry Wives of Windsor.
 Previous years have included captivating renditions of classics like Hamlet and King Lear.

 Oxford Foodies Festival